 We will leave Sibiu and head to Transfagarasan road.
-Before driving on the road we will visit a glass factory, where we will see the process of glass manufacturing.
-Then, on Transfagarasan we will admire the stunning mountain landscape and the whirling road laid over the cliffs.
+There, we photograph and admire the stunning mountain landscape and the whirling road laid over the cliffs.
 We will return back from the road and stop at a nearby village to visit a traditional installation (water-powered) used to clean the gross wool and the traditional rugs and carpets.
-Other possible places than can be visited are another monastery built at the foothills of the mountain or a functioning watermill.
+Other possible places that can be visited are a monastery built at the foothills of the mountain or a functioning watermill.
 We will arrive in Bran in the late afternoon.

 Early morning photography of the sunrise in the area of Sacalin, photographing a ship in the morning light and photographing many birds.
 Then, after breakfast, free program with lunch at the local and around 4:30 pm a trip on lakes and canals with photographing of all the interesting things encountered on the route.

-Sunrise from the mouth of the Danube into the sea and photographing a colony of cormorants, then photographing a fisherman working.
-After lunch, the transfer back to the car by boat.
+Sunrise from the meeting point of the Danube with the Black Sea and photographing a colony of cormorants, then photographing a fisherman working.
+Lunch, then transfer back to the car by boat.
 Return to Bucharest in the afternoon.
 Overnight in Bucharest.
 End of our Romania photo tour.

 *for groups larger than 8 persons, please ask for a customised offer